Historic initiatives for the Kimberley

 - Under the Artesian Range partnership, AWC is being contracted by the Western Australian government to deliver land management services (fire management, feral animal control, biological surveys) across an area of public land adjacent to our existing Artesian Range sanctuary in the north Kimberley.
 This is the first time that a non-government organisation has been contracted to manage a section of the public conservation estate.
 The combined Artesian Range Wildlife Sanctuary is one of the most important areas in northern Australia, protecting around 30 species that are found nowhere else on the continent (including several endangered mammals).

 - The EcoFire project involves the delivery of fire management, in partnership with a range of pastoralists, indigenous communities and other stakeholders, across more than 4 million hectares of the central and north Kimberley.
-The largest fire management program implemented by a non-government conservation organization in Australia, EcoFire has successfully changed fire patterns by reducing the extent of late season wildfires.
+The largest fire management program implemented by a non-government conservation organisation in Australia, EcoFire has successfully changed fire patterns by reducing the extent of late season wildfires.